farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 #### 1. Player Sets Their Goal

-The player states their goal and, which `action` they are using.
+The player states their goal and, which action they are using.

-#### 2. GM Sets the Position
+#### 2. GM Sets the Risk

-The GM sets the position of the situation based on what has been established in the narrative.
+The GM sets the risk of the action based on what has been established in the narrative.

-- In a `controlled` position, the risk is limited.
+- When the risk is **low**, things are under control.
 Even if things go wrong, there is a way out.
-- In a `risky` position, the situation is dangerous.
+- When the risk is **moderate**, the situation is dangerous.
 If you fail, there will be repercussions.
-- In a `desperate` position, the odds are against you.
+- When the risk is **high**, the odds are against you.
 Attempting to go against them might backfire heavily.

-By default, an action roll is `risky`.
+**By default**, an action roll has a **moderate risk**.
 You wouldn’t be rolling if there was no risk involved.

 #### 3. GM Sets the Effect Rating

 The GM sets the effect rating of the action.

-- With a `great` effect, you achieve more than usual.
+- With a **great** effect, you achieve more than usual.
-- With a `standard` effect, you achieve what we would have expected.
+- With a **standard** effect, you achieve what we would have expected.
-- With a `limited` effect, you achieve a partial or weak effect.
+- With a **limited** effect, you achieve a partial or weak effect.

 #### 4. Player Evens the Odds

-As the player, you decides if you want to even the odds by adding bonus dice to your pool.
+As the player, you decide if you want to even the odds by adding **bonus dice** to your pool.

 You can normally get two bonus dice for your action roll.

-For one bonus die, you can get assistance from a teammate.
-They consume `1 momentum`, say how they help you, and give you `+1d6`.
+For one bonus die, you can get **assistance** from a teammate.
+They consume 1 _momentum_, say how they help you, and give you an extra 1d6.

 For another bonus die, you can either:

-- `Push yourself`: Consume `2 momentum` to get `+1d6` or an improved `effect` rating.
+- **Push yourself**: Consume 2 _momentum_ per push to add an extra 1d6 to your pool or get improved effect on your action.
-- `Add tension` to the scene, to get `+1d6`.
+- **Add tension to the scene**: Work with the GM to think of a new complication to throw at the scene to get an extra 1d6.

 #### 5. Roll the Dice

-Finally, the player rolls the dice, and the group judges the result.
+Finally, the player rolls the dice, and the group interprets the result.

-- On a `66` it's a critical success.
-You achieve your goal with increased `effect`.
+- On a **66**, it's a **critical success**.
+You achieve your goal with increased effect.
-- On a `6` it's a full success.
+- On a **6**, it's a **full success**.
 You achieve your goal.
-- On a `4-5` it's a partial success.
-You achieve your goal, but there's a `consequence`.
+- On a **4-5**, it's a **partial success**.
+You achieve your goal, but there's a consequence.
-- On a `1-3` it's a bad outcome.
-Things go badly, and there's a `consequence`.
+- On a **1-3**, it's a **bad outcome**.
+Things go badly, and there's a consequence.

-If the result of the dice is higher than `3`, the PC gains `momentum` from their action except if they pushed themselves.
+If the result of the dice is higher than 3, the PC gains _momentum_ from their action except if momentum was used for their action.

 ## Momentum

-When a player makes an action roll, that roll has a chance generating `momentum`.
+When a player makes an action roll, that roll has a chance generating momentum.

-You start every session with `2`, and generate more `momentum` when making successful action rolls.
+**You start every session with 2**, and generate more momentum when making successful action rolls.

-- On a `4-5`, you gain `+1 momentum`.
+- On a **4-5**, you **gain 1** momentum.
-- On a `6`, you gain `+2 momentum`.
+- On a **6**, you **gain 2** momentum.
-- On a `66`, you gain `+3 momentum`.
+- On a **66**, you **gain 3** momentum.

-PCs consume their `momentum` to boost their actions, assist an ally or resist a `consequence`.
+PCs consume their momentum to boost their actions, assist an ally or resist a consequence.

-**When momentum is spent for a roll, that roll cannot in turn generate momentum.**
+**_When momentum is spent for a roll, that roll cannot in turn generate momentum._**

 > #### Designer Note: Momentum Dial
 >
 > If you want your game to feel grimmer or bigger than life, a simple way to do this is by changing **when momentum is gained** and **how much is gained**.
-This is called changing the `momentum dial`.
+This is called changing the _momentum dial_.
 >
 > Changing this dial is an easy way to change the whole vibe of a game.
-Since `pushing yourself` and making `determination rolls` to resist consequences rely on `momentum` only, the `momentum dial` has a big impact on the game.
+Since pushing yourself and making _determination rolls_ to resist _consequences_ rely on momentum only, the _momentum dial_ has a big impact on the game.
 >
-> If you turn up the `momentum dial`, PCs will be able to boost their rolls more often and will have an easier time resisting consequences.
-Turn it down, and PCs will instead need to rely more on their initial `action dots` to make their action roll.
-Consequences on the other end will hit way harder with a dial turned down.
+> If you turn up the _momentum dial_, PCs will be able to boost their rolls more often and will have an easier time resisting _consequences_.
+Turn it down, and PCs will instead need to rely more on their initial _action dots_ to make their action roll. _Consequences_ on the other end will hit way harder with a dial turned down.
 >
 > Tune it and test this until it feels right for your game.
-One thing to keep in consideration is that by default `momentum` is gained for participating in the game.
+One thing to keep in consideration is that by default momentum is gained for participating in the game.
 We do this to make the players more interested in taking risks.
 Your game should try to do the same to keep that "Charge" feeling.

 ## Boosting Action Rolls

-If you want, you can add bonus dice to your action roll by using **one** of the following methods.
+If you want, you can add bonus dice to your action roll by using **one of the following methods**.

 ### Push Yourself

-When you `push yourself`, you consume `2 momentum` **per push** to gain one of the following bonuses.
+When you push yourself, you **consume 2 momentum per push** to gain one of the following bonuses.

-- Add `+1d6` to your dice pool.
+- Add an extra 1d6 to your dice pool.
-- Gain `+1 effect rating` for your roll.
+- Increase the _effect_ of your roll.
-- Take action even if you were taken out.
+- Take action even if you were _taken out_.

 ### Add Tension

-When you `add tension` to an action roll, you can ask the GM _"What would adding tension look like here?"_.
-The GM then offers a `consequence`, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.
+When you add tension to an action roll, you can ask the GM _"What would adding tension look like here?"_. **The GM then offers a _consequence_**, like ticking segments on a danger clock, inflicting stress on your character, or adding more drama to the narrative.

-If you accept the `consequence`, add `+1d6` to your current dice pool.
+If you accept the _consequence_, **add an extra 1d6** to your current dice pool.

 There could be scenarios where adding tension isn't an option.
 In that case, the GM can simply communicate that to the player so that they look into other ways to even the odds.